timflagg/aoa-mgmt/README.md

 # gloo-mesh-demo-aoa

 ## version 2.0.9
-This repo provides a multitenant capable GitOps workflow structure that can be forked and used to demonstrate the deployment and configuration of a single or multi-cluster mesh demo as code using the Argo CD app-of-apps pattern.
-To get started you just need 1 cluster, you can find the multi-cluster setup if you switch branches
+This repo provides a multitenant capable GitOps workflow structure that can be forked and used to demonstrate the deployment and configuration of a multi-cluster mesh demo as code using the Argo CD app-of-apps pattern.

 # Prerequisites
 - 1 Kubernetes Cluster